 More Fun Fall Festivals

-Many neighbourhoods and towns celebrate fall with local harvest festivals and funfairs, such as the Mount Pleasant Village Harvest Fair, the Harvest Festival at Todmorden Mills, the Newcastle Harvest Festival (Durham), Georgetown Fall Fair, and the Uxbridge Fall Fair.
-Another option for honey-lovers is the Honey Harvest Festival.
+Many neighbourhoods and towns celebrate fall with local harvest festivals and funfairs, such as the Mount Pleasant Village Harvest Fair (Sep.
+22), the Newcastle Harvest Festival in Durham (Oct.
+6), the Georgetown Fall Fair (Sep.
+7–9), and the Uxbridge Fall Fair (Sep.
+7–9).
+Another option for honey-lovers is the Honey Harvest Festival (Sep.
+15).

 Find more upcoming fall events on our events calendar, updated daily.